hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 Torcs can retrieve the generic execution plan of a ranking entry.
 Specifically, of one of the recorded executions the ranking entry keeps.

+**Note**: Retrieving execution plans can produce some [mild] overhead in the database engine.
+Use cautiously, for the queries that deserve attention, and not for every query ran in the database.

 Each ranking entry keeps four query executions:

 - Slowest execution (maximum response time).
 - Fastest execution (minimum response time).
-- First execution.
+- First recorded execution.
-- Last execution.
+- Last recorded execution.

 For example, to retrieve the estimated execution plan for the slowest execution of a ranking entry the application can do: